New to surfing? Here are the top 5 beginner surf beaches in beautiful Portugal, so you can choose a surf holiday and get surfing quickly.

 - 5. Sao Juliao, Ericeira

-It works similar yo Foz do Lizandro, and can be better depending on the sand bars, Sao Juliao in Ericeira is a great beach break to surf in.
+It works similar to Foz do Lizandro, and can be better depending on the sand bars, Sao Juliao in Ericeira is a great beach break to surf in.
 It also works best at low and mid tides.
+Ericeira has 12 surf beaches within an 8km stretch of the town and that is why two beaches has made our best beginner surf beaches in Portugal list.

 Surfholidays' recommendation for where to stay close to Sao Juliao beach: